 (#123 …)Moved text(… #123)

-(#123 …)Moved text(… #123)
+(#123 …)(… #123)

 If there are multiple moves under the same CID, then they are individually labelled a, b, c etc.

 Changes in Rev16:

 Addressed written comments

 After Table 27-24, identified the number of HE-SIG-B content channels as well as RU Allocation subfields that an RU is referred to.
 New language reads “An RU of size 996 is referred to by two consecutive RU Allocation subfields per HE-SIG-B content channel, for both HE-SIG-B content channels.
 The two consecutive RU Allocation subfields per HE-SIG-B content channel are labelled the first RU Allocation subfield and the second RU Allocation subfield.
 An RU of size 484 is referred to by a single RU Allocation subfield per HE-SIG-B content channel, for both HE-SIG-B content channels.
 Smaller RU sizes are referred to by a single RU Allocation subfield in a single HE-SIG-B content channel.”